 In the security community, “productive security collaboration” is built on Trust.
 The people you work with on a security incident require trust.
 They are granted access to incident data that could hurt your organization, other organizations, or the integrity of the investigation.
 Building trusted security relationships and communications is critical to productive security collaboration.

 Can we build a trusted security collaboration?
-Yes, there is over two decade of “Trust-Group” history.
+Yes, there is over two decades of “Trust-Group” history.
 Some of the groups are public.
 The Conficker Working Group is one example.
 The vast majority of these security Trust-Groups are private and confidential.
 They focus on cross-industry collaboration.
 They work on the “industry investigations” that later lead to law enforcement investigations.
 We have groups like the National Cyber-Forensics and Training Alliance (NCFTA) which builds Law Enforcement Trust Groups between police all over the world … then connects those Trust-Groups to industry Trust-Groups.
-Add to this “Trust-Groups” build by Forum of Incident Response and Security Teams (FIRST), the Anti-Phishing Working Group (APWG), the Messaging, Malware and Mobile Anti-Abuse Working Group (M3AAWG), and all the Information Sharing and Analysis Centers (ISACs) in the world.
+Add to this “Trust-Groups” build by Forum of Incident Response and Security Teams (FIRST), the Anti-Phishing Working Group (APWG), the Messaging, Malware, and Mobile Anti-Abuse Working Group (M3AAWG), and all the Information Sharing and Analysis Centers (ISACs) in the world.